pixie-lang/dust/README.md

-    deps      List the dependencies and their versions of the current project. repl      Start a REPL in the current project. run       Run the code in the given file. load-path Print the load path of the current project. test      Run the tests of the current project. help      Display the help
+    deps      List the dependencies and their versions of the current project. repl      Start a REPL in the current project. run       Run the code in the given file. doc       Show function documentation.
+Broaden search using -all load-path Print the load path of the current project. test      Run the tests of the current project. help      Display the help